Younghoe Koo: 2021 season

 In Week 3, Koo made a game winning 40-yard field goal as time expired to defeat the New York Giants 17–14.
 Koo made another game-winning field goal in Week 7 against the Dolphins to give the Falcons a 30–28 win as time expired.
 Koo made his third game-ending field goal of the season in a 27–25 Week 9 road win over the Saints.
+He finished the 2021 season converting 27 of 29 field goal attempts and all 30 extra point attempts.

 2022 season

 On March 15, 2022, Koo signed a five-year, $24.25 million contract extension with the Falcons.
 In Week 8 against the Panthers, Koo made a game winning 41-yard field goal to give the Falcons a 37–34 overtime win.
 In Week 17 against the Arizona Cardinals, Koo made another game-winning field goal to give the Falcons a 20–19 win as time expired.
-Koo went 12/12 on field goals and 7/7 on extra points in the months of December and January.
+Koo converted all 12 field goal attempts and all seven extra point attempts in the months of December and January.
 For his efforts, he was named NFC Special Teams Player Of The Month.
+He finished the 2022 season converting 32 of 37 field goal attempts and 33 of 35 extra point attempts.

 2023 season

 In Week 2 against the Green Bay Packers, Koo kicked a go-ahead game-winning field goal with less than a minute left to give the Falcons a 25–24 win.
-In Week 5 against the Houston Texans, Koo kicked a field goal as time expired to give Atlanta a 21-19 victory.
+In Week 5 against the Houston Texans, Koo kicked a field goal as time expired to give Atlanta a 21–19 victory.
 For the third time, in Week 7 against the Tampa Bay Buccaneers, Koo kicked a game-winning 51 yard field goal as time expired and was named NFC Special Teams Player of the Week for his performance.
 Koo was again named NFC Special Teams Player of the Week after his Week 16 performance against the Indianapolis Colts, going 5-for-5 on field goals.
+He finished the 2023 season converting 32 of 37 field goal attempts and 27 of 28 extra point attempts.

 2024 season

 In a Week 4 divisional matchup against the New Orleans Saints, Koo went 4-for-4 on field goals, including a career-long 58-yard field goal to put the Falcons ahead in the final seconds as they won 26–24.
 The following week against the Tampa Bay Buccaneers, he hit a game-tying 52-yard field goal to end regulation as the Falcons went on to win in overtime 36–30.
 On December 18, 2024, Koo was placed on injured reserve with a hip injury.
+He finished the 2024 season converting 25 of 34 field goal attempts and all 26 extra point attempts.